 At St. John’s Ministries, we believe that the end of a shelter stay should mark the beginning of lasting stability, not another chapter of uncertainty.
-Yet for many who exit homelessness, the transition into housing is fragile and filled with new challenges.
-That’s why St. John’s Ministries created the Lasting Change aftercare program — designed to offer continued support for individuals after leaving shelter.
+Yet for many who exit homelessness, the transition into housing is fragile and filled with new challenges: financial strain, loneliness, confusion, and fear of losing what they’ve just gained.
+That’s why St. John’s Ministries created the Lasting Change aftercare program.
+A program designed to offer continued support for individuals after leaving shelter, ensuring they don’t just move into housing, but have the tools, relationships, and resources to thrive.

 The reality of being “housed”